 Introduction

+Seismic Hazard Analysis (SHA) is a fundamental process to assess the likelihood and intensity of ground shaking at a particular location due to earthquakes.
+It helps engineers, policymakers, and disaster management experts design earthquake-resistant structures and develop risk mitigation strategies.
+Two primary methodologies for seismic hazard analysis are Deterministic Seismic Hazard Analysis (DSHA) and Probabilistic Seismic Hazard Analysis (PSHA) (Table 2-1).
+A comprehensive seismic hazard assessment often incorporates concepts and evaluations using both methods to balance safety and practicality, thus providing different perspectives on seismic hazard assessment (Table 2-1).

-HA (SHA)The SHA results are used to inform design decisions or potential infrastructure retrofitting.
+The SHA results are used to inform design decisions or potential infrastructure retrofitting.
 The design inputs commonly used are peak ground motion parameters and design response spectra for PSa, PSv, and Sd, where the spectral values are typically reported for 5 percent critically damped single-degree-of-freedom systems (SDOF) (2-1.1).
 These intensity measures are design inputs commonly used to define the seismic demand placed on infrastructure and are typically employed in routine earthquake engineering design.

+Deterministic Seismic Hazard Analysis (DSHA) (2.3) is a method used to estimate the potential seismic hazard at a particular site by considering specific earthquake scenarios of possible active earthquake faults and sources near the structure or facility.
+DSHA focuses on a single controlling earthquake source or a handful of earthquake scenarios to determine the peak level of ground motion that could reasonably be expected to occur.

-(2.3) of reasonably be expected to .
-(2.4).
-It does this the frequency and expressed as is widely used and nd was later expanded by.
-ItBaker et al. (2021), the features of and
+Probabilistic Seismic Hazard Assessment (PSHA) (2.4) evaluates the likelihood or probability of different levels of ground shaking occurring at a site.
+It does this by considering the frequency and time interval between various earthquake events, which is expressed as the recurrence probability or recurrence interval.
+The approach is widely used and originated from Cornell (1968) and was later expanded by McGuire (1974, 1978).
+It is further described by McGuire and Arabaz (1990), Kramer (1996), Baker et al. (2021), the USNRC Senior Seismic Hazard Analysis Committee (SSHAC 2012) (NUREG-2117), and the Updated Implementation Guidelines for SSHAC Hazard Studies (USNRC 2018) (NUREG-2213).
+Table 2-1 compares and contrasts the features of DSHA and PSHA.

 The results of a PHSA can also be combined with damage models or fragility or damage curves (3-2) to perform Performance-Based Earthquake Engineering (3-2).
-This process can be used to evaluate and be used to quantify potential earthquake losses (3-2.5) and plan for earthquake response and post-earthquake recovery (Table 2-1) (3-2.6).
+This process can be used to evaluate and quantify potential earthquake losses (3-2.5) and plan for earthquake response and post-earthquake recovery (3-2.6).
 However, this section is limited to defining and developing the design deterministic or probabilistic ground motion inputs (i.e., seismic demand) used in evaluating new or existing infrastructure and geosystems.

-.

-2 1and
+Table 2 1 Comparison of DSHA and PSHA